wangjianlongnba/SHRP2NDS/README.md

-This code is for Hazardous event prediction using Random forest model in R with SHRP2 NDS data
+## This code is for Hazardous event prediction using Random forest model in R with SHRP2 NDS data
+Prepared by University of Missouri - Columbia